dart-lang/sdk/runtime/vm/service/service.md

 code | message | meaning
 ---- | ------- | -------
-100 | Invalid stream | An invalid _streamId_ parameter was provided
-101 | Stream already subscribed | The client is already subscribed to the specified _streamId_ 102 | Stream not subscribed | The client is not subscribed to the specified _streamId_ 200 | VM must be paused | This operation is only valid when the VM is paused 201 | Cannot set breakpoint | The VM is unable to set a breakpoint at the specified line or function 300 | Profiling is disabled | The operation is unable to complete because profiling is disabled
+100 | Feature is disabled | The operation is unable to complete because a feature is disabled 101 | VM must be paused | This operation is only valid when the VM is paused 102 | Cannot add breakpoint | The VM is unable to add a breakpoint at the specified line or function 103 | Stream already subscribed | The client is already subscribed to the specified _streamId_ 104 | Stream not subscribed | The client is not subscribed to the specified _streamId_

 ## Events